Fenugreek is a food and a spice commonly eaten in many parts of the

 Mymensingh Med Journal.
 2004.

-In this experiment defatted Trigonella foenum seeds has been used as the antidiabetogenic herbal medicine.
+In this experiment defatted Trigonella foenum seeds is used as the antidiabetogenic herbal medicine.
 The experiment was

 treated with only vehicle called as non-diabetic control rats, 48 rats were